oddshade/ScrollWarden/README.md

    - Consider using OCR-enabled PDFs

 3. **AI Responses Not Working**
-   - Check if you've configured the AI service correctly
+   - Check which provider you've selected in the chat header
-   - Verify API keys and network connectivity
+   - Verify the correct API key is set in your `.env` file:
+     - OpenAI: `VITE_OPENAI_API_KEY=sk-...`
+     - Gemini: `VITE_GEMINI_API_KEY=...`
+   - Check browser console for specific error messages
    - Mock responses work without any configuration

+4. **Provider Selection Issues**
+   - If the provider dropdown shows "Demo Mode", check your API key format
+   - OpenAI keys should start with `sk-`
+   - Gemini keys are typically 39+ characters long
+   - Restart your development server after changing `.env` files
+   - Use browser dev tools to check if environment variables are loaded

-4. **Performance Issues**
+5. **Performance Issues**
    - Try with smaller PDF files first
    - Close other browser tabs to free memory
    - Check if lazy loading is working correctly